 An old-fashioned peach cobbler recipe made with fresh or canned peaches and surrounded by a moist cake.
 This makes a fun and easy dessert for any occasion.
-Serve it warm and top it with a dollop of whipped cream for a treat.
-You can also find more recipe ideas for coffeecakes and such here.
+Serve it warm and top it with a dollop of whipped cream or vanilla sauce for a treat.

 With a quick 15-20 minutes of preparation, it is a quick and easy recipe that will have you reminiscing about the peach cobbler your grandmother used to make.
 This cobbler has a bit of a twist from Grandma’s recipe and is what makes this one a bit special.
 You soak the peaches in a bit of coffee liqueur along with the sugar!
 It gives the peaches a heady robust flavor and makes you want to DEVOUR the entire dessert yourself!